kleerkoat/rhinoScripts/README.md

 ### Purpose:

 I'm a self proclaimed digital hoader.
-Anytime I came across a script I saved it for future reference.
+Anytime I came across a script, I saved it for future reference.
 This repository is mainly for my own use but I wanted a place to store them and send links to friends.

-Another reason is I just wanted something to play around with.
+Another reason is I just wanted something to play around with and learn about git.
 That being said, I don't understand forking/branching/pull requests yet.